Fullchee/learning-linux/windows/windows.md

 ### Keyboard/BIOS
-Change the keyboard to use the function keys instead of multi-media functionas
+**Change the keyboard to use the function keys instead of multi-media functions**
 1. Restart the computer
 2. Open the BIOS
 3. Dell: In the Advanced Tab, change the `Function Key Behaviour` option

+Find the process number that is using the port `netstat -aon | find /i "port number"`

+Kill the process given their PID
+`Taskkill /PID "pid" /F`